skip to content

 Structure of the Exercise

 The exercise is structured into two main phases, each simulating a distinct phase of an innovation process.
 It was originally designed for the Research Development Course (RDC) that we run for our first year PhD students, but has been designed to be transferable to other departments, universities, and open online learning contexts.
-It is recommended that the exercise is front-loaded with an introductory lecture to patent essentials, which could be a 90min lecture by a patent attorney.
+It is recommended that the exercise is front-loaded with an introductory lecture to patent essentials, which could be a 90min lecture by an experienced patent practitioner, such as a patent examiner, search analyst, technology transfer officer or patent attorney.

 Phase 1: Technology Search and Evaluation (Pre-Market Launch)